-Listed below are ten common invasive plant species that you may encounter along the C&O Canal.
+Here are ten common invasive plant species that you may encounter along the C&O Canal, or in your own back yard:

 Tree-of-Heaven (Ailanthus altissima)